Six Ways Chemistry Helps Kids Get Back to School

 Below are just a few ways chemistry helps kids get ready for the new school year:

-- Hit the fields: Bike helmets and other sports gear made from different types of plastics help protect kids from injury on the playing fields.
+Supporting young athletes: Bike helmets and other sports gear made from different types of plastics help protect kids from injury on the playing fields.
 A helmet lining made from expanded polystyrene in different layers and densities enables the helmet to absorb impact, while the helmet’s shell – often made with polycarbonate – is strong, but lightweight and shatter-resistant, adding even more protection.

 Got a track and field star in your family?
 Polyurethane in the midsole of sneakers and running shoes adds stability and cushioning that doesn’t flatten out over time.
 The outer soles of running shoes are often made of a thermoplastic rubber material, which provides support and shock absorption.